hqjs/babel-plugin-transform-named-import-to-destructure/README.md

 ```

 # Transformation
 Plugin makes destructure imports work with circular dependencies, it also work together with typescript and type metadata.
+Basically it tries to fail early with module assignment, catches the error and tries to assign again.
+With second failure it provides nicer error message.
 ```ts
 ...
 import { Injectable } from '@angular/core';